- Departments & Offices

 - Original + 2 copies of the Petition

-- Original + 2 copies of the DMV transcript and compliance summary
+- Original + 2 copies of the DMV compliance summary

-A copy of the petition will be served on the Commonwealth's Attorney and the Department of Motor Vehicles (DMV).
+A copy of the petition will be served on the Commonwealth’s Attorney and the Department of Motor Vehicles (DMV).
 The Commonwealth may file an objection or answer to the petition within 21 days after it is served.
-If you're not eligible for full restoration and are petitioning for a restricted license you must complete the Restricted License Application Form (PDF), in addition to the Petition and Order.
+If you’re not eligible for full restoration and are petitioning for a restricted license you must complete the Restricted License Application Form (PDF) Opens a New Window. , in addition to the Petition and Order.
 If the Judge grants the application for a restricted license, a separate order for restricted license is required for the DMV and may take up to a week.
 You will not receive this the same day as the hearing.

-The filing fee is $108 (includes service fee).
+- The filing fee is $110 (includes service fee).
 Must be paid by cash, certified check, money order or personal check (no starter checks will be accepted), made payable to "Clerk of Circuit Court."
-Please bring or mail your completed paperwork to:

 Clerk of the Circuit Court